bonitasoft/bonita-doc/md/applications.md

 ## Defining a new application

 ::: info
-Since Bonita 7.5.0, the definition of applications can be done from the studio, which makes it more straightforward to develop and package with other application artifacts.
+The definition of applications can be done from the studio through a graphical editor provided on top of xml source code, which makes it more straightforward to develop and package with other application artifacts.
-For Enterprise, Efficiency and Performance editions, a graphical editor is provided on top of xml source code.
 For more details, go to [Application descriptors](applicationCreation.md)
 :::